blbrodie/blbrodie.github.io/_drafts/makefiles.md

     make file_6

-`Make` now will traverse the tree, pushing each child onto a stack recursively.
+`make` now will traverse the tree, pushing each child onto a stack recursively.
 Then, it will pop each node off the stack and check if it is satisfied.
 If it is not satisfied, it will run the command for that node.